michelson/Dante/README.md

 ### Acknowledgments

-Prosemirror library & Tiptap authors
++ Prosemirror library & Tiptap authors
++ @cristianferrarig for their work on the css of Dante1